Taxing Tech: The Future of Digital Taxation

 In recent months, France and the United Kingdom have announced new taxes that are designed to target large multinational tech companies.
 In response, the United States has threatened trade sanctions.

-Given these areas of agreement, this Article considers the likelihood of countries reaching an international solution.
-This Article acknowledges that an effective international solution, where countries agree to the necessary technical details and not just to high-level principles, is unlikely given that many countries now benefit from the current system.
-This Article concludes that, if countries cannot agree to real international reform, the international tax system will face many more years of countries imposing a cascade of inconsistent and overlapping digital tax measures on tech companies.
+Given these areas of agreement, this article considers the likelihood of countries reaching an international solution.
+This article acknowledges that an effective international solution—where countries agree to the necessary technical details and not just to high-level principles—faces serious challenges given that many countries now benefit from the current system.
+This article concludes that, if countries cannot agree to real international reform, then the international tax system will face many more years of countries imposing a cascade of inconsistent and overlapping digital tax measures on tech companies.